kiwi0fruit/ultimate-question/README.md

 ## NEW:

 * **[Evaluating terminal values](./articles/evaluating_terminal_values.md)**
-* **[Buddha-Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of Self)](./articles/dxb.md) aka Application of Universal Darwinism to evaluation of Terminal values gives Buddarwinism**
+* **[Buddha-Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of Self)](./articles/dxb.md) aka Applying Universal Darwinism to evaluation of Terminal values gives Buddarwinism**
 * **[Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness](./articles/oens_of_algorithms.md)**
 * **[TO DO: unexplored research ideas](https://github.com/kiwi0fruit/ultimate-question/issues)**
 * **[Metaphysics is dead, long live the Applied Metaphysics! (on closing philosophical questions)](./articles/metaphysics_is_dead.md)**